 Clicking the Add button in the Role Management section will bring up the list of available roles in a pop-up window visible in Figure 6.36, “Adding Roles to a User”.
 It allows you filter and search for roles and add one or multiple roles to the user.

-A user can be assigned one or more roles which in turn can include references to other Nexus roles or to individual Nexus privileges.
-To view a tree of assigned Nexus roles and privileges, select the Role Tree for a particular user as shown in Figure 6.40, “Nexus User Role Tree”.
+A user can be assigned one or more roles that in turn can include references to other roles or to individual privileges.
+To view a tree of assigned roles and privileges, select the Role Tree for a particular user as shown in Figure 6.37, “User Role Tree”.

-If you need to find out exactly how a particular user has been granted a particular privilege, you can use the Privilege Trace panel as shown in Figure 6.41, “Nexus User Privilege Trace”.
-The Privilege Trace pane lists all of the privileges that have been granted to a particular user.
+If you need to find out exactly how a particular user has been granted a particular privilege, you can use the Privilege Trace panel as shown in Figure 6.38, “User Privilege Trace”.
+The Privilege Trace panel lists all of the privileges that have been granted to a particular user in the Privileges section.
 Clicking on a privilege loads a tree of roles that grant that particular privilege to a user.
 If a user has been assigned a specific privilege by more than one Role or Privilege assignment, you will be able to see this reflected in the Role Containment list.

 Additional plugins can contribute further panels for the security configuration of a user.
 An example of an additional panel is the User Token panel, added by the User Token feature of Nexus Repository Manager Pro as documented in Section 6.17, “Security Setup with User Tokens”.